WrestleMania 31: Background

-WrestleMania is considered WWE's flagship pay-per-view (PPV) and WWE Network event, having first been held during WrestleMania I. Bruno Mars presented it.
+WrestleMania is WWE's flagship professional wrestling pay-per-view (PPV) and livestreaming event, having first been held in 1985.
+It was the company's first pay-per-view produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in February 2014.
 It is the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
 The event has been described as the Super Bowl of sports entertainment.
-WrestleMania 31 was scheduled to be held on March 29, 2015, at Levi's Stadium in the San Francisco Bay Area town of Santa Clara, California.
+Much like the Super Bowl, cities bid for the right to host the year's edition of WrestleMania.
+Announced on December 9, 2013, WrestleMania 31 was scheduled to be held on March 29, 2015, at Levi's Stadium in the San Francisco Bay Area city of Santa Clara, California.
 It was the first WrestleMania event to be held in the San Francisco Bay Area, the sixth to be held in the state of California (after 2, VII, XII, 2000, and 21) and the sixth to be held in an open-air venue (after IX, XXIV, XXVI, XXVIII, and 29).

 The logo for the event included a red "play" button.
 According to a San Jose Mercury News article, Vince McMahon explained that the play button highlighted the technical prowess of Silicon Valley.
 There were two theme songs for the event.
 The main theme was "Rise" by David Guetta featuring Skylar Grey, while the secondary theme was "Money and the Power" by Kid Ink.
-The event included live musical performances from Skylar Grey, Kid Ink, Travis Barker and Aloe Blacc.
+The event included live musical performances from Skylar Grey, Kid Ink, Travis Barker, and Aloe Blacc.
 Grammy Award winner LL Cool J appeared in the opening video package for the event.

-Travel Packages for the event went on sale on September 29 with the exclusive California Dreamin' Travel Package ranging from $5,500.
+Travel packages for the event went on sale on September 29 with the exclusive California Dreamin' Travel Package ranging from $5,500.
 The VIP Package, Platinum Premium Package, Gold Package and Silver Package was available on October 6 with prices starting from $3,250, $1,650, $1,150 and $900 respectively including tickets to WrestleMania, hotel accommodation, airfare, and other activities through WrestleMania Axxess.
 Individual tickets went on sale on November 15 ranging from $35 to $1,000.

 Storylines

-The card consisted of nine matches, including two on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters and feet in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+The event comprised nine matches, including two on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.